Hauptman-Woodward/Marco_Polo/sphinx/future_maintainers.rst

 -------------------------

-The src directory includes all Python scripts Polo needs to run plus any data required, such as the MARCO tensflow model.
-Below are short desciptions of what you'll find in this directory.
+The src directory includes all Python scripts Polo needs to run plus any data required, such as the MARCO tensorflow model.
+Below are short descriptions of what you'll find in this directory.

 - :code:`Polo.py` : Main script.
 Use to launch the application.